A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Introduction

-Our analysis highlights several important features.
-The more relevant are: \begin{enumerate}[(i)] \item In the early phase of the exponential outbreak, the timeline for the implementation of containment measures is crucial.
-It is more efficient to operate early with moderate restrictions than later with stricter ones; \item The second epidemic wave has a slower pace but a much larger diffusion that will eventually yield far worse figures (in terms of fatalities, hosted in intensive care units, etc.); \item The epidemiological mathematical model allows the investigation of various scenarios that conform to the different operational modes devised by the Italian government.
-A comparison among them allows to identify those that are potentially more effective to contrast the near future epidemic development. \end{enumerate}
+Our analysis highlights several important \LD{features of the Italian COVID-19 epidemic}.
+The most relevant are the following: \begin{enumerate}[(i)] \item In the early phase of the exponential outbreak, the timeline for the implementation of NPIs is crucial.
+It is indeed far more efficient to take more stringent restrictions for a short time span in the early phase of the outbreak rather than implementing less severe (or even the same) restrictions for a longer interval later. \item The second epidemic wave \LD{showed} a slower pace, but a \LD{widespread diffusion in the Country} that \LD{eventually yielded} far worse figures (in terms of fatalities, \LD{patients} hosted in intensive care units, etc.) \LD{than the first wave}. \item \LD{The epidemiological mathematical model SUIHTER} allows the investigation of various scenarios that conform to the different restrictive NPIs devised by the Italian government.
+We identify those that are potentially more effective to contrast the near future epidemic development. \item \AQ{A retrospective (a posteriori) analysis allows the validation of the SUIHTER. epidemiological model on different phases of the epidemic.} \item \AQ{Thanks to the SUIHTER model we can carry out a \textit{what-if} analysis aimed at simulating different epidemic \LD{trends} that would have occurred in case different NPIs had been implemented by the Italian authorities at the outbreak of the second wave.} \end{enumerate}

+In this paper, epidemiological data available up to March 7, 2021 are used to validate the suitability of the {\it epiMOX} dashboard to provide fast and in-depth analyses of the past trends of the Italian outbreak and predict its evolution through the SUIHTER epidemiological model.
+Needless to say, the {\it epiMOX} dashboard will continue to monitor the evolution of the epidemic providing updated predictions based on data made available on a daily basis.